 Historically, we have funded our operations and cash requirements with cash generated from operating activities.
-As of December 31, 2004, we had no long-term debt.
+As of December 31, 2005, we had no long-term debt.
 The changes in net cash provided by operating activities generally reflect the changes in earnings plus the effect of non-cash items and changes in working capital.
 Changes in working capital, especially accounts receivable and accounts payable, are generally the result of timing differences between collection of fees billed and payment of operating expenses.

-During 2004, cash flow provided by operating activities, principally our investment advisory business, was \$2.4 million.
-We generated cash flow from operating activities of \$3.9 million and \$4.8 million during 2003 and 2002, respectively.
-At December 31, 2004 and 2003, we had working capital of \$17.8 million and \$19.0 million, respectively.
+During 2005, cash flow provided by operating activities, principally our investment advisory business, was \$6.3 million.
+We generated cash flow from operating activities of \$2.4 million and \$3.9 million during 2004 and 2003, respectively.
+At December 31, 2005 and 2004, we had working capital of \$17.7 million and \$17.8 million, respectively.

-Cash flow used in investing activities during 2004 was \$112,000, and was primarily related to expenditures of \$1.2 million to build-out and furnish the Company's new office space, offset in part by \$1.1 million in net sales of available-for-sale investments.
-Cash used in investing activities during 2003 and 2002 was \$2.3 million and \$521,000, respectively, and was primarily related to the investment of excess cash balances.
+Cash flow provided by investing activities during 2005 was \$1.0 million, and was primarily related to \$1.1 million in net sales of available-for-sale investments.
+Cash used in investing activities during 2004 and 2003 was \$112,000 and \$2.3 million, respectively, and was primarily related to the investment of excess cash balances and the build-out and furnishing of the Company's new office space in 2004.

-Cash used in financing activities during 2004 of \$5.2 million was primarily related to the payment of cash dividends on our common stock of \$5.4 million, offset by \$144,000 in proceeds received from stock option exercises.
-Cash used in financing activities during 2003 and 2002 was \$2.3 million and \$114,000, respectively, and was related to the payment of cash dividends on our common stock.
+Cash used in financing activities during 2005 of \$6.1 million was primarily related to the payment of cash dividends on our common stock of \$6.4 million, offset by \$271,000 in proceeds received from stock option exercises.
+Cash used in financing activities during 2004 and 2003 was \$5.2 million and \$2.3 million, respectively, and was primarily related to the payment of cash dividends on our common stock.

-We had cash and investments of \$19.4 million at December 31, 2004, compared to \$21.1 million at December 31, 2003.
+We had cash and investments of \$19.8 million at December 31, 2005, compared to \$19.4 million at December 31, 2004.
 As required by the Texas Finance Code, Westwood Trust maintains minimum restricted capital of \$1.0 million, which is included in Investments in the accompanying consolidated balance sheets.
-We had no liabilities for borrowed money at December 31, 2004 or December 31, 2003, and our accounts payable were paid in the ordinary course of business for each of the periods then ended.
+We had no liabilities for borrowed money at December 31, 2005 or December 31, 2004, and our accounts payable were paid in the ordinary course of business for each of the periods then ended.